 What kind of service can I expect to receive?

 Every connection delivered through a voucher must be capable of speeds of 30Mbps and above.
 The scheme itself is technology neutral, meaning that any superfast-capable technology can be used to deliver that connection.
-The technology used will be dependent on both the level of subsidy provided by the voucher, and which suppliers are operating in your area.
+The technology used will be dependent on both the level of subsidy provided by the voucher, which suppliers are operating in your area and the property requirements.

 How does the application process work?

 Find out if you may be eligible for a voucher by entering your details into the online checker.
-If the checker indicates that you are eligible for a superfast voucher, continue your enquiry with any registered provider listed here, as the provider will request the voucher on your behalf.
-Once you have engaged a provider, they will double check your eligibility, request the voucher on your behalf and start working on delivering your connection.
+If the checker indicates that you are eligible for a superfast voucher, continue your enquiry with any registered supplier listed here, as the supplier will request the voucher on your behalf.
+Once you have engaged a supplier, they will advise whether or not they are able to service your property, double check your eligibility, request the voucher on your behalf and start working on delivering your connection.